slsa-framework/slsa/docs/spec/v1.0/index.md

     "release", "publisher" vs "maintainer" vs "developer", "consumer" vs "ecosystem" vs "downstream system", "build" vs "produce.

+-   Verifying artifacts and setting expectations are still in flux.
+We would like feedback on whether to move these parts out of the build track.

 ## Table of contents

 | Page | Description |